 How can I learn more about Foreclosures?

-The best way to learn more is to click on the links below to view the page on our website dedicated to the type of foreclosure action you are wanting to learn about.
-The various types of foreclosures we perform are:
+The best way to learn more is to click on the links below to view the page on the website dedicated to the type of foreclosure action you are wanting to learn about.
+The various types of foreclosures I perform are:

-Additionally, we assist people or companies who purchase foreclosure properties at auction to extinguish redemption rights and to obtain funds paid to the court to redeem the property.
-You can also learn more about foreclosures and the legal process by visiting the resources page on our website.
+Additionally, I assist people or companies who purchase foreclosure properties at auction to extinguish redemption rights and to obtain funds paid to the court to redeem the property.
+You can also learn more about foreclosures and the legal process by visiting the resources page on the website.